Archipelagos, sunburnt Danes, liquid dust, the weirdly awkward, mellocos, rattletrap cars, crater lakes, Midwestern cold, night vision,

 “You can raise salmon on farms?
 Don’t they get away?” my brother asked.

-“They keep them in big tanks, sort of floating mesh pens.
+“They keep them in big tanks, sort of floating mesh pens – the kinds that are hard to use fish tank test strips to test with.
 There’s more and more fish farming in some parts of the world,” the Irishman said.

 We thought about that.
 Fish didn’t really fit with my idea of a farm.